 The District, was organized on June 7, 1985 and is governed pursuant to provisions of the Colorado Special District Act.
 The District's service area is located in Jefferson County Colorado.
 The District was established for the purpose of constructing and installing water, sanitation and street improvements, and traffic safety controls.
 The District deeded these improvements to the City of Westminster for future maintenance and operation.
-In 1997, the District deeded to the City of Westminster a capital improvements project that was started in 1994 and completed in 1996.
 The District currently has responsibility for maintaining certain landscaping within the District's boundaries.